dpt/SinclairLogo/README.md

-# Sinclair Logo Toy
+# A Sinclair Logo Toy

-The classic Sinclair computer logo is highly regular — each glyph is defined by intersections of just two vertical and up to six horizontal grid lines.
-This repo provides an [interactive page](https://dpt.github.io/SinclairLogo/) that parameterises that grid so you can explore and produce variants in real time.
+The classic Sinclair computer logo is formed on a highly regular grid.
+Each glyph is defined by intersections of just two vertical and three horizontal grid lines.
 The constraint is analogous to seven-segment LED displays: a fixed set of possible positions forces each letterform to its most essential shape.

+This repository provides an [interactive page](https://dpt.github.io/SinclairLogo/) that parameterises that grid so you can explore and produce variants of the logo in real time.

 ---